hajarzaid/hajarzaid.github.io/Blogs/blog1.md

 lot about how neural roles shift during different behavioral epochs or internal states, and potentially how information flows across a circuit.

-## Why This Matters for Dynamical Systems {#why-this-matters-for-dynamical-systems .unnumbered}
+## Why This Matters for Dynamical Systems

 This idea of tracing neuron contributions over time becomes especially important when thinking about neural activity as a dynamical system.
 In